 Components of DBT

-As a general rule, DBT can be seen as having two primary components, which are as follows:
+As a general rule, DBT can be considered having two primary components, which are as follows:

 The Four Units of Dialectical Behavior Therapy

 Many approaches to mental health treatment focus on changing distressing circumstances and events.
 However, they fail to pay attention to accepting, tolerating and finding meaning for the distress.
 This particular task has often been tackled by spiritual and religious leaders and communities.
 DBT adopts this focus adjustment and emphasizes learning to bear pain skillfully.

 Distress tolerance skills represent a natural development of mindfulness skills (Unit 2).
 It focuses on the ability to accept the current situation and oneself in a nonjudgmental and non-evaluative fashion.
 While the stance here is nonjudgmental, it does not mean it is one of approval.
 Acceptance of reality is not synonymous with approval of realty.

 Behaviors of distress tolerance are concerned with tolerating and surviving a crisis as well as accepting life as it is right now.